 - If the reason for the petition is financial, the student must meet with Kathie Yeckley, Assistant Director of Financial Aid, first to discuss their financial situation.
 If it is determined after those meetings that the petition process is the best way for the student to move forward, then they may proceed with submitting the Petition Waiver Form.
 In situations where the student does not meet the threshold for financial hardship, they should NOT proceed with a petition.
 Decisions in this area are squarely based on the assessment of a student’s finances provided by Financial Aid and Student Accounts, so it is in the student’s best interest to gain clarity on whether or not they qualify before proceeding.

 - Complete the Petition Waiver Form.

 - Compose a written statement detailing the reasoning for the petition.
-The student should reference their meeting with Patrick Farmer or Kathie Yeckley.
+The student should reference their meeting with Kathie Yeckley.
 In addition to the written statement, the student will need to include a detailed budget of all living expenses (rent, utilities, cable/internet, car/gas, food, misc. expenses) which is realistic and includes a well-balanced diet, while also demonstrating significant cost savings.